ncbi/docker/blast/README.md

 ### Interactive BLAST

-_When to use_: This is useful for running a few (e.g.: less than 5-10 BLAST searches) BLAST searches on small BLAST databases where expect the search to run in a few seconds.
+__When to use__: This is useful for running a few (e.g.: less than 5-10) BLAST searches on small BLAST databases where one expects the search to run in a few seconds.

 In this case one can login to the container and run BLAST commands inside the
 container: